jh3nd3rs0n/jargyle/README.md

     </setting>

 ```

-If any of the usernames or any of the passwords contain a colon character (`:`), then each colon character must be replaced with the URL encoding character `%3A`.

-If any of the usernames or any of the passwords contain a space character, then each space character must be replaced with the URL encoding character `+` or `%20`.

-If any of the usernames or any of the passwords contain a plus sign character (`+`) not used for URL encoding, then each plus sign character not used for URL encoding must be replaced with the URL encoding character `%2B`.

-If any of the usernames or any of the passwords contain a percent sign character (`%`) not used for URL encoding, then each percent sign character not used for URL encoding must be replaced with the URL encoding character `%25`.

 `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.XmlFileSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the [XML file of users](#5-10-managing-socks5-users-for-username-password-authentication) whose file name is provided as a string value